 In October 2011, Jacqueline went off on Twitter, saying Teresa was laughing at beating the system and planning to file bankruptcy again:

-In the video below is another flashback with Teresa, Caroline and Jacqueline, happily explaining how “the attention they get is always positive.”
+In a video by Access Hollywood (click here for the video, “Access Hollywood ‘Real Housewives of New Jersey’: ‘We Have the Audacity to Be Real!'”) is another flashback with Teresa, Caroline and Jacqueline, happily explaining how “the attention they get is always positive.”

-For a final flashback, a week before Joe and Teresa filed bankruptcy on October 29, 2009, they celebrated their 10-year anniversary with a helicopter ride and diamonds.
+For a final flashback (click here for the video, “The Real Housewives of New Jersey Anniversary Equals Diamonds”), a week before Joe and Teresa filed bankruptcy on October 29, 2009, they celebrated their 10-year anniversary with a helicopter ride and diamonds.
 Teresa told Jacqueline, “I really want him to make it big.”
-Joe told Chris, “It ain’t like the money’s flowin’ like it yoos ta, ya know what I mean?”
+Joe told Chris, “It ain’t like the money’s flowin’ like it yous ta, ya know what I mean?”

 Caroline Manzo predicted in a testimonial (TH) during season 4 episode 13 – which was taped in 2011 – that Teresa Giudice would leave her husband if he goes to prison and then she would write a tell-all book for the sole purpose of making money.

 “Prediction: Something may happen where someone has to go somewhere.
 Teresa’s going to have to pull herself up on her bootstraps and take over.
 She’ll say, ‘You know what, I tried.
 I stood by him, but I have to divorce him now.
 And I’m gonna show my daughters what it’s like to be strong and independent on your own and survive.’
 There’s a book in there – you heard it here first!”